 There’s no other place in the US like lively Downtown Memphis.
-It is a mix of new and old architecture, the beloved home of the Blues with street names like B. B. King Drive, is famous for its prominent role in the civil rights movement, live music, amazing sunsets along the Mississippi River, and of course BBQ.
+It is a mix of new and old architecture, the beloved home of the Blues with street names like B. B. King Drive, and played a prominent role in the civil rights movement.
+Known for its live music and famous BBQ, Memphis also boasts fantastic location and gorgeous Mississippi River views.

 Residents and visitors alike love taking walks in Tom Lee Park and are looking forward to its expansion for an even more spectacular waterfront.
 It’s a short stroll from the park to Beale Street for the nightlife.
 And when you get tired of walking, hail a horse-drawn carriage.
 For those who love to shop, there are many local stores with unique gifts.
 In other areas of Downtown, you’ll find eclectic shopping from guitar stores to the Bass Pro Shop in the Memphis Pyramid.